 - Calhoun Discovery Program

 Talk to a professor about designing your own research project or investigating a topic that interests you.
 You'll work closely with a faculty mentor to plan a course of action, discuss your findings, and write a report.
-You can also participate in field study where you assist a faculty member with their research project.
-Or you can volunteer as a study participant for another Communications major's project.
+You can participate in field study where you assist a faculty member with his or her research project.
+You can also volunteer as a study participant for another student's project.

 By working in the field, you'll earn job experience and learn more about communication in the workplace.
 You will have the opportunity to explore potential career paths and network with communicaiton professionals.

 We host an annual faculty-led study abroad experience at Virginia Tech's Steger Center for International Scholarship in Riva San Vitale, Switzerland.
 The program includes a one-credit course in Blacksburg during the spring semester and two weeks of study in Switzerland, with online course components during the first summer session after you return from the trip.

 Our faculty has a mix of industry professionals and teaching and research scholars.
 Whether your interests are in a career as a communications practitioner or going on to get a Ph.D., we have a mentor for you.
 Our list includes anchors and news directors, a producer for HGTV, niche specialities like sports broadcasting, and experts on rhetorical theory, political communication, and the psychological effects of video games.